MichaelCurrin/coding-blog/_drafts/why.md

 * Choose your own theme or build your own from scratch.
 * Write your own code - markdown, HTML, YAML, Ruby...
 For example, change the look of your site, add a list of posts to your homepage or build a tag cloud.
 * You can find existing themes and plugins, or write your own and even share with the open source community.
 Or as a paid theme.
-* No advertising (Wix and WordPress have their own branding unless you go for premium)
+* No advertising (Wix and WordPress have their own branding unless you go for premium).
 * No paywall to block your fans (like Medium) - I suppose you could add one later if you want.
 * Control your own build and deploy flow.
 Such as with GitHub Actions or Netlify.
 Typically you build on a commit to your main branch.
 You can also build on a schedule - I use GH Actions to deploy my Netlify site nightly - [MichaelCurrin/my-github-projects](https://github.com/MichaelCurrin/my-github-projects).
 * Netlify and GitHub Pages give you free hosting and great performance for most use-cases.
 * Control your own domain.
 More details below.
+* It will take some time, but you can copy and paste your source content in other tools into your self-hosted blog.
+You can set canonical URLs in either platform to tell crawlers which one is the main one.

 ## More on domains